 You can use the following services to enable connectivity among VPCs.

-If you use a small number of VPCs (generally no more than five), use VPC peering connections to enable connectivity between VPCs.
+If the number of VPCs is no more than five, use VPC peering connections to create connections between each pair.

 If your network architecture is complex with many VPCs, use CEN to efficiently manage VPCs, facilitate O&M and ensure secure data transfer.